p-mucha/Muon-Lifetime-Experiment/README.md

 p = \sqrt{E^2 - m_0^2}
 ```
 Where for muons: $`m_0 = (105.6583715 \pm 0.0000035) MeV `$ [6].
 Muons which decay in scintillator used in this experiment, have an estimated energy of about 160 MeV.
-Therefore, their momentum is estimated as $` p \approx 120 MeV.
+Therefore, their momentum is estimated as $` p \approx 120 MeV `$.
 For this momentum, the ratio is taken as: $` R = 1.21 \pm 0.01 `$ [7].

 ## Results and Analysis